-If you need indoor air quality (IAQ) testing/sampling in high-rise and commercial residential buildings in the New York City Area, call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.
+If you need indoor air quality (IAQ) testing and sampling in high-rise and commercial residential buildings in the New York City Area, call us at 973-366-4660 or email us at email@example.com for details and a free estimate.

 New York City Indoor Air Quality (IAQ) Surveys in High-Rise Commercial/Residential Buildings

-We have provided Indoor Air Quality to high-rise building owners and tenants since 1984 in New York City.
-Our offices in Atlanta, Chicago, Dallas, and Boston have further added to our knowledge and experience in the unique Indoor Air Quality (IAQ) problems of high-rise and large commercial residential buildings, as well as the problem in large densely populated communities.
+We have provided Indoor Air Quality (IAQ) to high-rise building owners and tenants since 1984 in New York City.
+Our offices in Atlanta, Chicago, Dallas, and Boston have further added to our knowledge and experience in the unique Indoor Air Quality (IAQ) problems of high-rise and large commercial residential buildings, as well as the pollution in large and densely-populated communities.

-Our experience includes Post-9/11 Building Air Quality in the areas surrounding Ground Zero in New York City (NYC).
-This included testing/sampling for asbestos, lead, arsenic, mercury, concrete, dust, PCBs, VOCs, mold bacteria, and many other items.
+Our of our most memorable experiences includes a post-9/11 Building Air Quality survey in the areas surrounding Ground Zero in New York City (NYC).
+This involved testing/sampling for asbestos, lead, arsenic, mercury, concrete, dust, PCBs, VOCs, mold bacteria, and many other items.

-We have developed a distinctive approach to evaluating individual tenant spaces and entire high-rise buildings for air quality, including molds, bacteria, Legionella bacteria, and chemicals.
-Sick Building Syndrome (SBS) and Building Related Disease (BRD) are more likely in large commercial spaces because of the complexity of the HVAC systems, variety of tenants, space constraints and the surrounding area.
-As buildings age, the potential for isolated Indoor Air Quality (IAQ) problems increases while the possibility of building-wide problems decreases.
+We have developed a distinctive approach to evaluating individual tenant spaces and entire high-rise buildings for air quality, including sampling for molds, bacteria, Legionella bacteria, and chemicals.
+Sick Building Syndrome (SBS) and Building Related Disease (BRD) are more likely in large commercial spaces because of the complexity of the HVAC systems, variety of tenants, space constraints and surrounding environment.
+As buildings age, the potential for isolated Indoor Air Quality (IAQ) problems increases, while the possibility of building-wide problems decreases.

 SPECIAL PROBLEMS IN HIGH RISE BUILDINGS AND COMMERCIAL BUILDINGS